Demaurr/random-media-player/Documentations/documentation.md

 - **file_loader.py**: Handles file loading functionalities.
 - **image_player.py**: Handles the viewing of Snapshots taken through the player.
 - **logs_writer.py**: Class which can be used to record update/error logs in a given file.
+- **media_dashboard.py**: Displays media consumption statistics and dashboard visualizations using matplotlib and seaborn.
 - **player_constants.py**: Contains pre-set constants necessary for the application.
 - **static_methods.py**: Contains the helpful methods to be used by the Application.
 - **summary_generator.py**: Generates Summary in HTML file format For the Recent Session's Watches.